 Would you ever consider leasing your Philadelphia rental property to a tenant you have never met?
-Most property owners would immediately say “no.” After all, meeting a prospective tenant in person leaves a valuable impression on you, and ultimately helps in determining whether they are a good fit for your property.
+Most property owners would immediately say “no.” After all, meeting a prospective tenant in person leaves a valuable impression on you and ultimately helps determine whether they are a good fit for your property.
 But is there really a reason to meet a tenant in person prior to approving them to lease your property?

 Several experienced landlords say “no.” In fact, many landlords have screened and approved tenants they have never met in person.
 Some landlords meet their tenants for the first time when handing over the keys to their property.
 Additionally, those that employ high quality Philadelphia property managers to place tenants in their rentals are in no way obligated to meet their property’s tenants, thanks in large part to the thorough job their property manager does during the screening process.

 How to Approve Tenants for Your Philadelphia Rental Property Without Meeting Them